cksystemsteaching/selfie/manuscript/state.md

 The next instruction [`addiu $v0,$zero,4001`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4617) loads the value 4001 into the `$v0` register.
 Upon executing the following [`syscall`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4618) instruction, that value in `$v0` instructs the machine to output the value in `$a0` as exit code, which is 0, and then to shut down.
 That's it.

 Again, the exact reasoning why things are done this way and what other behavior is supported by mipster is explained in later chapters.
-Here, we only point out that the `syscall` instruction does not have any explicit arguments.
+Here, we only point out that the `syscall` instruction, which stands for *system call*, does not have any explicit arguments.
 However, it does expect implicit arguments provided in at least the `$v0` register which identifies among a finite set of choices the functionality that the machine is supposed to perform.
 The `$a0` register can then be used to pass additional information such as an exit code.

 ## Statements